briantanabe/project-log/projects/Sour Candy.md

 **Research on Pectin:** *Note: Fine cooking has amazing food chemistry primers* Pectin is a long chain of polysaccharides (a carbohydrate), used to stick the cell walls of plants together.
 There are two kinds of commercial pectin, high and low methoxyl, or HM and LM.
 LM pectin sets with calcium, though HM pectin is far more common (though not always specified).

 From what I can tell with my [Wikipedia chemistry degree](https://en.wikipedia.org/wiki/Methoxy_group) and more [Fine Cooking](https://www.finecooking.com/article/the-science-of-pectin), methoxyl is a negative molecule that repels itself and is attracted to water.
-In the presence of acid (positive hydrogen ions), however, the negative charges will be neutralized.
+In the presence of acid (positive hydrogen ions), however, the negative charges will be somewhat neutralized.
+By mixing pectin, acid, and sSugar will additionally attract the water molecules, tightening pectin chains.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTExOTk3NTMsMTY5MzAwMjE5NSwtMT
+eyJoaXN0b3J5IjpbNjk4OTE0Mjc4LDE2OTMwMDIxOTUsLTE1Mz
-UzODE5NjYyNCwxNzgwNDEzNDg2LDE1NzM1Mjg4MjAsNzE1NTI1
+gxOTY2MjQsMTc4MDQxMzQ4NiwxNTczNTI4ODIwLDcxNTUyNTQy
-NDI4LDc2OTkwNDM2MCwtMTQ4NDA0OTY1Nl19
+OCw3Njk5MDQzNjAsLTE0ODQwNDk2NTZdfQ==
 -->